Chemical Engineering (BS)

 MATH UN1102CALCULUS II

-Choose one of the following Physics courses depending on track:
+Choose one of the following Physics courses depending on sequence:

 INTRO ELEC/MAGNETSM & OPTCS